Junior Arias

-Junior Gabriel Arias Cáceres (born 17 May 1993) is a Uruguayan footballer who plays as a forward for Chilean club Palestino.
+Junior Gabriel Arias Cáceres (born 17 May 1993) is a Uruguayan footballer who plays as a forward for Chilean club Rangers de Talca.

 Career

 Arias started his career with Liverpool Montevideo in 2013.

 In 2025, Arias moved to Chile and signed with Palestino.

+Back to Argentina, Arias joined Aldosivi in 2026.
+He moved back to Chile with Rangers de Talca for the second half of the year.